simonagren/simonagren.github.io/content/posts/2020-02-24--azurebot-nodejs-part1/index.md

   await next();
 });
 ```
 When the bot receives a message it will be handled in the `onMessage` method.
 And normal user input text could be reached from the `context.activity.text`, and then you could do whatever you want with that text.
-In this case the bot just sends back, or Echoes what you wrote to the Bot.
+In this case, the bot just sends back or Echoes what you wrote to the Bot.

 ### onMembersAdded